Our next FREE Tobacco and Alcohol Seller Training to help retailers avoid illegal sales has been scheduled!

 - Obtain state required training for employees

-> - Smokecheck.org meets the state requirement for employee training regarding Wisconsin's tobacco sales laws.
-Every business that has a tobacco license is required to provide this training to every employee who sells tobacco products.
+- WITobaccoCheck.org meets the state requirement for employee training regarding Wisconsin's tobacco sales laws.
+Every business that has a tobacco license is required to provide this training to EVERY employee who sells tobacco products.
 Employers must keep the certificate on premise for each employee.

-> - Alcohol server/seller training providers certified by the state of Wisconsin.
+- Alcohol server/seller training providers certified by the state of Wisconsin.
 While only one licensed person must be on premise when alcohol is being sold, we encourage businesses to require this training for every employee who sells alcohol.

 - Require employees to ask everyone under 40 years old for an ID

 - Install registers that scan IDs or require date-of-birth for tobacco/alcohol sales

 - Offer an incentive to employees who pass compliance checks

 In partnership with the six law enforcement agencies in Eau Claire County, the Eau Claire City-County Health Department and (for tobacco checks) Wisconsin Wins, compliance checks are collaboratively conducted countywide on an ongoing basis.
 A letter from the Health Department is sent annually to all license holders to remind them of them of these ongoing investigations.

 Compliance checks are conducted by a trained team of four individuals.
 Two adults (staff supervisor and an observer) and two underage volunteers (buyer and observer) ages 18-20 for alcohol checks or ages 15-17 for tobacco checks.

 Within 24-72 hours of a check, a letter is sent by the Health Department to the establishment informing them of the investigation and result.
 If a sale is made, law enforcement follows up with training requirements and/or a citation.
 If a sale is not made, a Thank You certificate is sent along with the letter.